-While we celebrate this victory for the Absaroka-Beartooth, the Forest Service is going to fill four other grazing allotments (including one that is currently closed) in roadless areas adjacent to and proposed for addition to the Wilderness.
-These public lands are low-elevation critical habitat for native wildlife.
-The FS should protect the Wilderness and surrounding lands by closing all six allotments to cattle grazing.
+While we celebrate this victory for the Absaroka-Beartooth, the Forest Service is going to fill four other grazing allotments (including one that is currently not grazed) in roadless areas adjacent to the Wilderness.
+These public lands are low-elevation critical habitat for native wildlife, and the agency should protect the Wilderness and surrounding lands by closing all six allotments to cattle grazing.
 But at least for now the Absaroka-Beartooth itself has been spared.
 Thanks again to the thousands of you who wrote in support of Wilderness!

 Photo: Robert via Flickr